• Skip to primary navigation

 The top image shows a glazed apple slice with a bite taken out of it.
 The bottom shows spiced apples being spread into a pie crust.

 Glazed Apple Slices are the perfect dessert for fall.
 Cinnamon scented apples bake up beautifully in a flaky pie crust that is topped with a simple powdered sugar glaze.
-It’s fruit-flavored heaven!
+Made in a sheet pan for easy assemble and serving, they're fruit-flavored heaven!

 An overhead shot of glazed apple slices cut into pieces on a piece of parchment paper.

-These apple squares are the easier, more portable, servable, and sharable cousin of apple pie.
+These apple squares are the easier, more portable, servable, and sharable cousin of apple pie that originated in Chicago (where my dad's family is from!)
 With all the classic flavors and components of a traditional pie in a simple square, they’re sure to be your new favorite pie recipe!

 I have been eating apple squares for my entire life.
 And possibly in the womb.
-My grandmother has made them for decades and they are a much beloved and sought after dessert in our household.
+My grandmother, who was from Bridgeport, made them for decades while living in Chicago and after moving to Wisconsin.
+They are a much beloved and sought after dessert in our household.

 My husband declared these bars so good that “if we weren’t already married these apple slices would have made me propose.”
 What better review is there than that?